Version 4.0

 Numbers of four digits or more should always include a comma separating the thousands (e.g. 1,200 or 5,678,754).

 When expressing a measurement (such as 1 km, 20 kg, 44 cm, 45 MB, etc.) always include a space between the number and measurement.
-It is preferable not to spell out the number or the measurement.
+Don't spell out the number or the measurement.

 Abbreviations and acronyms for measurements should follow the International System of Units (SI) and accepted Australian practice.
-See the Style Manual, pp. 178-186, for detailed lists of SI and non-SI units commonly used in Australia.
+See the Style Manual for detailed lists of SI and non-SI units commonly used in Australia.

 Number spans